OUR PEOPLE

 MSc student

 Ho Kai studied the response of cancer cells to targeted therapies.
+He moved on to do a PhD at Oxford University.

 Helen Ray-Jones